 There is nothing like childhood memories.
 Whenever you eat or smell something you had when you were a child you will instantly be transported back to so many memories which can overwhelm you.

-For someone who grew up in Italy Nutella will be the first thing to remember.
-This amazing chocolate cream to spread on bread was every child favourite snack.
+For someone who grew up in Italy Nutella will be one the first things to remember.
+This moiresh chocolate cream to spread on bread was every child’s favourite snack.